AudiForze/M.I.A/README.md

 - **Dev Tools:** Open developer tools in your browser for easy debugging.
 - **Private Window:** Open a private/incognito browsing session.
 - **System Control:** Manage system windows, maximize, minimize, and switch applications.

+## 🤩 Why MIA?

+MIA is not just another assistant; it’s your personalized companion for all your digital tasks.
+Whether you need help navigating the web, controlling your media, or managing your daily tasks, MIA has you covered.
+With seamless integration of AI and automation, MIA is designed to enhance productivity, make your digital life more manageable, and provide a unique, user-friendly experience.

+## Future Enhancements

+- Integration with more smart home devices.
+- Advanced task scheduling and reminders.
+- Enhanced AI responses with personalized context awareness.
+- More detailed analytics and reporting features for tracking daily productivity.

+## 📝 License

+MIA is licensed under the MIT License.